-- Apply the principles underlying the compilation of institutional sector accounts. - Describe the links between the sequence of accounts, thereby providing the basis for an integrated compilation of production, income, capital and financial flows and balance sheets. - ► Identify data sources to compile the ISA. - Confront ISA estimates to ensure that they are consistent and coherent throughout the sequence of accounts and other macroeconomic statistics. - ► Understand the importance and relevance of compiling ISA for the analysis of economic and financial issues.
+- ► Apply the principles underlying the compilation of ISA. - Describe the links between the sequence of accounts, thereby providing the basis for an integrated compilation of production, income, capital and financial flows and balance sheets. - ► Identify data sources to compile the ISA. - Confront ISA estimates to ensure that they are consistent and coherent throughout the sequence of accounts and other macroeconomic statistics. - Understand the importance and relevance of compiling ISA for the analysis of economic and financial issues.

-Macro-relevant Environment and Climate Change Statistics-Introductory (CCS-I)
+Macro-relevant Environment and Climate Change Statistics - Introductory (CCS-I)

-TARGET AUDIENCE: Officials from National Statistics Agencies, Ministries of Finance, Planning and Environment, Central Banks, and other agencies, who are responsible for compiling and/or using environment or climate change related indicators.
+TARGET AUDIENCE: Officials from national statistics agencies, ministries of finance, planning and environment, central banks, and other agencies, who are responsible for compiling and/or using environment or climate change related indicators.